cwute/cwuteify-backend/README.md

 #  cwuteify, next gen spoify rip off

 ## Overview
 Goal of this project was to develop a backend api for a music streaming service.
-The backend has been developed using the Spring framework.
-This project currently consists only of the backend api.
+The backend has been developed using the Spring framework. ~~This project currently consists only of the backend api.
 Frontend part will be developed later in the future.
 But for now, you can use the Insomnia collection to play with the api.
-You can find link to the collection lower in this document.
+You can find link to the collection lower in this document.~~ [Frontend repo](https://github.com/cwute/cwuteify-frontend) and [Deployed site](https://cuwte.dev)

 ## Technical Details